 The ETF methodology is based on the premise that high quality companies, the kinds of companies that have been around for generations, consistently pay a dividend.
-Since dividends are a share of a company’s profits, struggling companies can’t keep up with dividend payments.
+Since dividends are a share of a company’s profits, companies that aren’t turning a profit typically don’t pay dividends.

 Instead of including companies that pay a huge dividend, the ETF includes companies that pay a consistently growing dividend.
 In more established markets like America, a company has to have paid and increased its dividend payments for 25 years before being included in the ETF.
-Since a company has to be more than 25 years old to be included, you won’t see Google, Facebook or any rising stars in the ETF.
+Since a company has to be more than 25 years old to be included, this is a fad-free ETF.
 You will recognise companies like Coca Cola, McDonalds and Johnson & Johnson.
-The strict dividend payment requirement therefore acts as a filter, excluding cyclical companies and fads.
+It’s also packed with companies you may never have heard of that have been effectively getting on with business since the 1800s.
+The strict dividend payment requirement therefore acts as a filter, excluding companies that are affected by market cycles.
 Companies with staying power provide services we need, no matter what the weather.

 The GLODIV ETF is actually a combination of four dividend aristocrat indices representing different regions.
 Each index has to adhere to the same criteria, although the number of dividend-paying years differs by region.
 In addition to USA-listed companies, the ETF includes exposure to Europe, Canada and the Pan Asian market.